sqlparser/sqlflow_public/api/python/basic/readme.md

 A basic tutorial for using the Python version of the SQLFlow API.

+Here is an advanced version of how to use [Python to get the data lineage](https://github.com/sqlparser/sqlflow_public/tree/master/api/python/advanced).

 ### Prerequisites

 - Python 2.7 or higher version must be installed and configured correctly.